 As part of Halsbury’s team of Ski Specialists, I’ve had the pleasure to visit many, many ski resorts in my time, from the world-famous to those I’d never heard of before.

 You can also expect a really warm welcome.
-In these smaller resorts, hotels are often run by families, creating a very child-friendly atmosphere, which works really well for school trips.
+In these smaller resorts, hotels are often run by families, creating a very child-friendly atmosphere, which works well for school groups.

 So, here are some of what I think are Italy’s hidden gems: